- Home to DLR

 Waiting on your unemployment insurance payment?
 This could be why…

 While some applicants simply are not eligible to receive unemployment, others have to wait longer than normal until an investigation of the claim is completed.
-The investigation process is required by state statute and federal law, and in adherence to the temporary CARES Act passed by Congress and signed into law by President Trump.
+The investigation process is required by state statute and federal law, and in adherence to the temporary CARES Act and the extensions in the Continued Assistance Act passed by Congress and signed into law by the president.
 The CARES Act specifically provides for serious consequences for fraudulent cases including fines, confinement and an inability to receive future unemployment benefits until all fraudulent claims and fines have been repaid.

 Eight common reasons why your unemployment insurance benefit payment may not have arrived, yet [Infographic (Adobe PDF)]: